ka4ep/IdentityServerExploration/README.md

 We have **ConnectionStrings.DefaultConnection** for our database.
 There is 'original' **Kestrel** section for which we can find some information on the internet and tune however we want.
 Plus, endpoint address is there too - we'll want to use it in other sections.

-Next, **Jwt** section is of C# type **JwtConfiguratorOptions**. it defines what certificate we use, what happens with all (some, actually) validations we may require. *CertificatePath* and *CertificatePass* (for password) are crucial for our server.
-That **IssuerSigningKey**(-s) can be of a *SymmetricSecurityKey* type, but whatever I've tried, internally it gets validated against *RsaSecurityKey* and fails.
+Next, **Jwt** section is of our own C# type **JwtConfiguratorOptions**.
+It defines what certificate we use, what happens with all (some, actually) validations we may require. *CertificatePath* and *CertificatePass* (for password) are crucial for our server.
+That **IssuerSigningKey**(-s) can be of a *SymmetricSecurityKey* type, but as fas as I've tried, internally it gets validated against *RsaSecurityKey* and fails.
 Error says something like *kid/KeyId* are not found or incorrect, even if I've explicitly defined one!
 The only option left is to use *RsaSecurityKey*.
 No problem with that so far.

 Moving on to **IdentityServerAccess** section.
 It corresponds to our *IdentityServerConfigurationOptions* class with lists of original models from *IdentityServer4.EntityFramework.Entities* namespace.
 That's why some arrays look that ugly: objects have a few properties, but only the ones I've put are required.
 Again, we may consider rolling our own classes, or may be just use models from *IdentityServer4.Models* namespace and then convert them using *.ToEntity()* extension methods.
 Any approach will do.

 # Identity Server

 Let's discuss and try to understand, what parts of the *IdentityServer* configuration is required for role-based web login/password driven authorization.

 ### IdentityResources

 It's a list of scope keywords that server is happy to accept if authenticated user would call /connect/userinfo and pass his access token (along with scope keywords).
 Scope `openid` is *mandatory* to match user by id with the one in the database.
 Keywords